 If you can find a place to rent short-term, perhaps one that has utilities included, this allows you to calculate exactly how much you need to pay for rent and shows your landlord that you’re trustworthy.
 Additionally, this allows you to check out the area and make sure it’s a good fit.
 If you can, pay for your entire stay upfront so that all you have to worry about are your other living expenses.
 Airbnb has a trove of monthly listings and doesn’t require you to sign a lease.
 Sublet is another great resource for finding short-term listings.

+While you’re thinking about how to move out of state with no job, don’t forget to check out the costs of hiring professional movers.
 When you need some help with your move, we offer a multitude of options.
 We also offer free quotes to give you an idea of what your move will cost, without any pressure to use our services.
-Relocating without a job can be daunting but it can also be one of the most rewarding things you ever do.
+Relocating without a job can be daunting, but it can also be one of the most rewarding things you ever do.